Life can take some cheap shots.

 Reality check: it’s not up to me!

 So the struggles remain but I cannot shake this faith that compels me to trust in a God who became flesh and died on a cross so that we would know for certain that he is for us.
 Much of the time, we form our theology (our believes about God) around our stories (I like to call this story-formed theology) which ends up painting a very distorted picture of the God.
 And yet, our Bibles contain stories that also paint a picture of God that is at times hard to swallow.
 Believe it or not, the theological tensions we find ourselves in are actually good.
 Whoever taught you in Sunday school to just choke down your questions and doubts with a big glass of trust set many up for a failing faith.
 If my struggles in life have taught me anything, it is this: God doesn’t cringe at our anger, doubts nor even our bad theology about him.
 Emboldening faith is not about ignoring the questions or cloaking our hardships with “God is good” platitudes.
 It’s about engaging a spiritual relationship that doesn’t begin with us, it begins with God.
 Faithful orthodoxy (belief) leads to faithful orthopraxy (practice) which enables us to brave the hardships with an unwavering faith.
-This is why we need to study bible and theology…
+This is why I love to study bible and theology…

 Wife to Josh and mom to many furry creatures.